Revision total hip replacement

 If your hip replacement keeps coming out of joint, you can wear a brace to try to keep your hip in place.

-If you have a fracture near your hip replacement but the replacement is still well fixed to the bone, you maybe able to be treated with painkillers and using walking aids until the fracture heals.
-This can take a long time.
-Sometimes you may be able to have an operation to fix the fracture without changing your hip replacement.
+If you have a fracture near your hip replacement but the replacement is still well fixed to the bone, your surgeon may be able to fix the break with plates and screws without changing your hip replacement.
+If the break is small, it may heal without surgery if you rest your leg and use walking aids to get about.

 What does the operation involve?